How Do You Read a Chart

 Candles

-One can use indicators like the MAs and Bollinger to identify the trend.
-Traders can also use other indicators like the RSI and stochastics indicators to identify when to open trade positions.
+You can use things like MAs and Bollinger to find out what the trend is.
+Traders are also able to use other things like the RSI and stochastics indicators to figure out the right time to open trade positions.

 Get More Lessons: